oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/2-load-data-into-adb/load-data-into-adb.md

-# Learn how to Load Data into a Database
+# Loading your data into an Autonomous Database

 ## Introduction